moonbuggy/docker-dnsmasq-updater/README.md

 #### Tags

-To minimize the Docker image size, and to theoretically improve run times (I haven't benchmarked it), a binary build is available, tagged as `binary`.
+To minimize the Docker image size, and to theoretically improve run times (I haven't benchmarked it), the default build is binary, tagged as `latest` and `binary`.

-Other tags are built around the uncompiled Python script.
+A build using the uncompiled Python script is available, tagged `script`.

 #### Docker environment varaibles